Chickenfoot: Hiatus and other projects (2013–2015)

-Reunion (2016–present)
+Reunion (2016–2017)

 The band briefly reunited for two shows on May 7 and 8, 2016 at Harrah's Showroom at South Lake Tahoe.
 During the show, the band debuted a song titled "Divine Termination".

 Chad Smith discussed the future of Chickenfoot in a June 2016 interview with Rolling Stone.
 He was asked if Chickenfoot was ever going to tour again, to which he replied "We just played a few weeks ago up in Tahoe, but everyone has different things going on.
 Sam [Hagar] has his own thing with Mike [Anthony] and Joe [Satriani] is on his own tour.
 We really enjoy playing together, but with my schedule I don't see us playing too much.
 I would love to make some new music with those guys, but we'd have to be in the same room at the same time.
 I just don't know.
 It's up in the air.
 I love playing with those guys, though.
 It's a real treat."

 Hagar shared his plans for the band in November 2017, during an appearance on the "Trunk Nation" show on SiriusXM channel Volume: "Joe and I have been talking, when he finishes his [solo] tour next June, if he has enough time and if Chad's available, about doing another Chickenfoot record.
 And if they can't do it, if we can't all get together, then I'm gonna do a Circle record.
 It's gonna be one or the other.
 Those are my two favorite bands in the world.
 And I would like to do a Circle record."